The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

-When comparing to the observed [OIII] flux, we need to consider the impact of dust extinction.
-As a fiducial value for the mass surface density of the extincting material, we adopt 50\% of that of the clump environment, i.e., $\Sigma=\Sigma_{\rm cl}/2=0.5\:{\rm g\:cm}^{-2}$, which is representative of the value inferred from SED model fitting.
+When comparing to the observed \OIII\ flux, we need to consider the impact of dust extinction.
+As a fiducial value for the mass surface density of the extincting material, we adopt 50\% of that of the clump environment, i.e., $\Sigma=\Sigma_{\rm cl}/2=0.87\:{\rm g\:cm}^{-2}$, which is representative of the value inferred from SED model fitting.
 The value of the opacity at 52~$\rm \mu m$ depends on the adopted dust model.
-For the dust model of \citet{1994ApJ...422..164K}, i.e., the dust model used in the radiative transfer simulations of \citet{2018ApJ...853...18Z}, the value of $\kappa$ at 52 \micron\ is 1.084 cm$^2$ g$^{-1}$.
-However, for the moderately coagulated thin ice mantle model of \citet{1994AA...291..943O} (hereafter the OH5 dust model), the equivalent $\kappa$ is $3.09\:{\rm cm^2\:g}^{-1}$.
-Therefore we consider that the optical depth of the foreground material could be in the range $\tau=\kappa\Sigma\simeq 0.5 - 1.5$ so that the intrinsic flux of [OIII] emission may be 1.6 to 4.5 times greater than the observed value.
-Given these considerations, in Fig.~\ref{fig:pyneb_oiii} we show a range of values for the [OIII] flux from G11.94, from the observed value of $\sim5\times10^4\:{\rm Jy\:km\:s}^{-1}$ up to $2.3\times10^5\:{\rm Jy\:km\:s}^{-1}$, and adopt a fiducial value of $1\times10^5\:{\rm Jy\:km\:s}^{-1}$.
+For the dust model of \citet{1994ApJ...422..164K}, i.e., the dust model used in the radiative transfer simulations of \citet{2018ApJ...853...18Z}, the value of $\kappa$ at 52 \micron\ is $1.084\:{\rm cm^2\:g}^{-1}$ (note, per gram of gas).
+However, for the moderately coagulated thin ice mantle model of \citet{1994AA...291..943O} (hereafter the OH5 dust model), the equivalent $\kappa$ is $3.09\:{\rm cm^2\:g}^{-1}$ (per gram of gas).
+Therefore we consider that the optical depth of the foreground material could be in the range $\tau=\kappa\Sigma\simeq 0.9 - 2.7$ so that the intrinsic flux of \OIII\ emission may be 2.5 to 14.9 times greater than the observed value.
+Given these considerations, in Fig.~\ref{fig:pyneb_oiii} we show a range of values for the \OIII\ flux from G11.94, from the observed value of $\sim5\times10^4\:{\rm Jy\:km\:s}^{-1}$ up to $2.3\times10^5\:{\rm Jy\:km\:s}^{-1}$, and adopt a fiducial value of $1\times10^5\:{\rm Jy\:km\:s}^{-1}$.